ovh/docs/pages/public_cloud/ai_machine_learning/deploy_guide_09_concepts_apps/guide.en-gb.md

 ## App lifecycle

-During its lifetime the app will transit between the following states:
+During its lifetime, the app will transit between the following states:

 > [!primary]
 >